parkerbowling/django-app/README.md

     2. Recipes Database :white_check_mark:

 ### Phase 2
- - Add Search feature for receipes
+ - Add Search feature for receipes :white_check_mark:
- - Add Display for a queried recipe
+ - Add Display for a queried recipe :white_check_mark:
  - Add user authentication
+ - Start on data viz, look at section below for charts needed
+ - Add automatic reoccuring expenses like rent and bills and income that are automatically added each month

  - Style website that looks acceptable and not from 2006
- - Add automatic reoccuring expenses like rent and bills and income that are automatically added each month

  - #### Data Viz Needs
     - since I include income, show savings over expenses for that month